PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 Give your node a Name, set a password, and secure this password.
 If this password gets lost, you lose access to your backups, and Voltage cannot recover it.
 Create the node, and Voltage shows you the progress.
 Voltage has created your Lightning Node.
 We can now create the BTCPay Server instance and directly access the Lightning Network.

 Click on Nodes in the top left of your dashboard.
 Here you can set up the next portion of your BTCPay Server instance.
-Click “create new” once you are in the nodes overview.
-You get a similar screen as before(fig3).
+Click "create new" once you are in the nodes overview.
+You get a similar screen as before.
 Now instead of Lightning Node, we choose BTCPay Server.

 Voltage shows you the geolocation of your BTCPay Server, voltage hosts in the US West region.
 Here you will also see the cost of hosting the server.
 Click Create and give your BTCPay Server a name.
 Enable Lightning and Voltage shows you the Lightning node created in the previous step.
 Click Create, and Voltage will create a BTCPay Server instance.